Cheryl Buckley

 Cheryl Buckley (born 1956) is a British design historian whose research has focused on feminist approaches to design history.
 She has published on British ceramic design and fashion.
 Her works include the influential article "Made in Patriarchy: Toward a Feminist Analysis of Women and Design" (1986) and the books Potters and Paintresses (1990) and Designing Modern Britain (2007).
-She was professor of professor of design history at Northumbria University and subsequently she was Professor of fashion and design history at the University of Brighton, and from 2021, she is Emerita Professor at the University of Brighton.
+She was professor of fashion and design history at the University of Brighton from 2013 to 2021, and was previously professor of design history at Northumbria University.
+In 2021, she was made Professor Emerita at the University of Brighton.

 Education and career

 Buckley attended the University of East Anglia, gaining a degree in history of art and architecture (1977).
-She received a masters degree in design history from Newcastle University (1982).
+She received a master's degree in design history from Newcastle University (1982).
 She returned to the University of East Anglia for her PhD in design history, awarded in 1991.
 She worked from 1980 at Newcastle Polytechnic in Newcastle-upon-Tyne, renamed Northumbria University in 1992, latterly as professor of design history, before joining the University of Brighton in 2013, where she is professor of fashion and design history.
 In 2017, she and Jeremy Aynsley established the Centre for Design History at Brighton.

 In 2000, she co-founded the journal Visual Culture in Britain.
 She chaired the Design History Society (2006–09) and served as editor-in-chief of its journal, the Journal of Design History (2011–16).